Argentina grassroots movement fights violence against women

 They took her to a small clinic, where she lost consciousness.
 Hours later, she was transferred to a hospital that treats severe burns.

 She was at the hospital for four months, while her mother took care of her children.
 But one day, her partner picked them up from school.
-He kept them for more than 10 months, until Maidana got help from a lawyer to bring them back home.
+He kept them for more than 10 months, until Maidana got a lwyer’s help to bring them back home.

 Even after dozens of surgeries and skin grafts, Maidana’s chest and parts of her face remained scarred.
 She had lost most of her hair, hearing in her right ear and sight in her left eye.
 She was down to 66 pounds (30 kilograms), less than half her usual weight, and looked skeletal.
 Her throat was badly damaged, and it was too painful to talk.